House Bill No. 429

 (6) The issued permit must be accompanied by a brochure that contains Title 45, chapter 3, part 1, and the annotations to that part that are published in the most recent edition of the Montana Code Annotated (Annotations).
 The department of justice shall publish the brochure and provide sufficient copies to each sheriff."

 Section 4.
 Section 45-8-329, MCA, is amended to read:

 "45-8-329.
 Concealed weapon permit reciprocity agreements -- advisory council.
 (1) The governor

-permit laws similar to those of Montana.
+similar to those of Montana.
 The governor shall begin negotiations by October 1, 1998.

 (2) The governor shall establish a council, composed of interested persons, including law enforcement personnel and gun owners, to advise the governor on and pursue reciprocity issues and agreements."

 NEW SECTION.
 Section 5.
 Repealer.
 Section 45-8-328, MCA, is repealed.